 The courses listed below are part of the A.A.S. degree.
-While completing requirements for A.A.S. degree, a student can earn the advanced certificate.
-At least two semesters prior to graduation, students are to complete and submit an Advanced Certificate Graduation Application to the Enrollment Services Graduation Office.
+While completing requirements for A.A.S. degree, a student can earn the certificate.
+At least two semesters prior to graduation, students are to complete and submit a Graduation Application for the certificate to the Enrollment Services Graduation Office.